ktorio/ktor-samples/h2/README.md

-# Simulate Slow Server
+# Message board

-An application simulating a slow server by creating a custom interceptor for [Ktor](https://ktor.io).
+A message board application that uses the H2 in-memory database as a storage.

 ## Running